-Portrait of Barthelemy Thimmonier, Inventor of the Sewing Machine his family, returned to the workshop, and gave himself up to work that was a mystery to his neighbours.
-He was busy transforming a tailor into a mechanic.
+Portrait of Barthelemy Thimmonier, Inventor of the Sewing Machine was busy transforming a tailor into a mechanic.

 Through trial and error, trial and error, Thimmonier pursued his experiments with incredible tenacity, and in 1829 he saw his ideas take form.
 The machine which did the sewing was at last a real thing.
 It was a primitive apparatus, made of wood and turned by a rope, producing only one stitch a minute, but it was the beginning of the 800 stitches a minute reached by some machines today.